BC-SECURITY/Long-Live-The-Empire/Exercise 4 - Agent Chaining/Exercise 4.md

 7. Take note of the agent's name as we will need it for the next section.

 ## Create a Port Forward Pivot
+In this section, we will guide you through the process of establishing a network pivot using an Empire listener.
+This step will allow us to redirect network traffic from one agent to another, effectively extending our reach into the target network.

 1. Return to the Listeners tab in Starkiller.